davenquinn/Thesis/text/abstract.md

 \chapter*{Abstract}

-This dissertation explores the structural context around several key environmental transitions on Earth and Mars which are expressed at continental margins.
+This thesis explores the geologic context around several key environmental transitions on Earth and Mars which are expressed at continental margins.
 Regional mapping techniques are applied to build links between methodologies used to explore rock samples and units --- stratigraphy,